trstlabs/intento/docs/trustless-triggers/InterchainSetup.md

 - the selling pressure on TOKEN2 is gradual
 - we maintain a positive cash flow

-This Trigger on Trustless Hub allows us to automate asset workflows.
+This Trigger on Intento allows us to automate asset workflows.
 It allows our DAO to maintain positive cashflow and have better liquidity.
 ```

 Having adequate liquidity is crucial to ensure smooth operations and financial stability.
 It enables you to fulfill your financial obligations to suppliers, lenders, and other stakeholders, which strengthens your credibility and reputation in the marketplace.
 With sufficient liquidity, you can easily pay for bills and expenses, invest in growth opportunities, and effectively manage your DAO's resources.
 Thus, prioritizing and managing liquidity effectively can help you achieve long-term success and sustainable growth.